 This bedroom makeover project would not have been possible without my friends Saatva Mattress.
 I partnered with them and we chose this luxury mattress because of their eco-friendly products and affordable prices.
 I love that we ordered our bed online and that it was delivered in a few weeks.
 Delivery (and set up) was free and they even took away our old mattress.
 The bed is so comfortable!

 I decided to move the bed to a different wall.
 I had heard many complaints from guests about the tight fit when the bed was on the other wall.
 And wow, what a difference!
 I just love it.

 I purchased the vintage chippy headboard a few months ago at the Long Beach flea market.
 I wasn’t even sure at the time where it was going to go but it looks fabulous here.
 It was mostly black and white chippy so I actually ended up painting it white before it was installed.
 I managed to keep the “chippy” look which was really important.
 I was not about to move it downstairs again (it weighed a ton!) so I painted it in the adjacent bathroom!

-I also painted three pieces of furniture with Old Barn Milk Paint.
-I used the color Sweet Cream which is an awesome off-white.
+I also painted three pieces of furniture with milk paint.
+I used the color Sweet Cream from Old Barn Milkpaint which is an awesome off-white.
 I had found two vintage end tables but one was painted gray and the other one was peach (of course it looked white until I brought it into this all-white room).
 If you haven’t ever used milk paint then you need to give @oldbarnmilkpaint a try.
 It’s easy to use and I love how when it dries it randomly adds some wonderful chippy areas.

 Here are the two tables.
 I love that they don’t match.
 I did end up cutting off the bottom of the legs on the one that is a sewing table.
 It was about four inches taller and it looks so much better at the shorter height.